- University Catalog Home

 Students offered admission to the College of Nursing must satisfactorily complete prerequisite courses before entering the upper division nursing courses: composition I, composition II, math, statistics, general psychology, lifespan psychology, nutrition, healthcare ethics, basic computer course, biology, chemistry, anatomy, physiology, microbiology and medical terminology.
 Completion of university core courses is strongly recommended.
 Minimum cumulative GPA of 3.0 or higher.

-nutrition, healthcare ethics, basic computer course, biology, chemistry, anatomy, physiology, and microbiology.
-Completion
+healthcare ethics, basic computer course, biology, chemistry, anatomy, physiology,

 The College of Nursing defines “good academic standing” as maintaining a cumulative GPA of 2.0 or higher and achieving a GPA of at least 2.0 each semester.